-Some contributions gratefully received from David taken on his recent Vietnam and Cambodia Overland tour.
+Some Vietnam and Cambodia photos gratefully received from David taken on his recent 2-week Saigon to Phnom Penh Overland tour.
 Keeping the blurb to a minimum and in approximately the correct order then we have…

 David struggling to emerge from one of the Vietcong tunnels at Cu Chi, near Saigon (Ho Chi Minh), bearing in mind that much of the original system was widened to allow visitor access!